Office: 435-B CTBPhone: 801-422-4883Email: firstname.lastname@example.org

 PhD, University of California, Santa Barbara, 1993MS, Brigham Young University, 1989BS, Brigham Young University, 1988

-Eric R. Eide, Michael J. Hilmer, and Mark H. Showalter (Forthcoming 2015).
+Eric R. Eide, Michael J. Hilmer, and Mark H. Showalter (2016).
 Is it Where You Go or What You Study?
 The Relative Influence of College Selectivity and College Major on Earnings.
 Contemporary Economic Policy.